- We strive to provide complete care for our patients. Learn more about all the services we provide.

 3. Intracapsular (inside the joint) repairs using various graft techniques; not done as often today as in the past.

 Many studies show about an 85-90% success rate, regardless of procedure performed.
 As a general rule, very large dogs or very active dogs will probably do better with an osteotomy procedure.
-Also, dogs with chronic injuries often have significant degenerative and arthritic changes in the knee that will reduce the likelihood of an optimal recovery, regardless of procedure done.
+Also, dogs with chronic injuries often have significant degenerative and arthritic changes in the knee that will reduce the likelihood of an optimal recovery, regardless of which procedure is done.
 It is important with any cruciate surgery to remove the remnants of the damaged ligament and to inspect the menisci (wedges of cartilage between the femur and tibia that act as shock absorbers) in the joint for damage and to remove any damaged portions as they cannot heal and cause pain.

 Sign-up using the form or call us at 757-595-9720 to take advantage of this exclusive offer.